Need gear to start shooting with flash?

 Speedlights / Speedlites

-A solid middle-of-the-road solution for Nikon users: Godox VING V860IIN TTL Li-Ion Flash with XProN TTL Trigger Kit for Nikon Cameras
+Mid-range budget Nikon user: (will last longer than Yongnuo and has HSS) Godox VING V860IIN TTL Li-Ion Flash with XProN TTL Trigger Kit for Nikon Cameras

 If none of these seem right or if you're worried about compatibility with your particular camera, visit the B&H Photo Video Help Center and they'll steer you in the right direction.